ths93/burstcoin-guides/docs/wallet/install/docker.md

 `"$(pwd)"/burst_db` is the path to the folder which is mounted to the H2 storage.
 If it does not exist a new `burst_db` folder is created in the current directory.

+!!! abstract "Source"
+    The Dockerfiles used to create the Docker images can be found on [Github - https://github.com/PoC-Consortium/burstcoin-docker](https://github.com/PoC-Consortium/burstcoin-docker)

 ## Custom configuration

 In order to use a custom config - `nxt.properties` file, you can simply mount a folder containing the `nxt-default.properties` and the `nxt.properties` to the `/etc/burstcoin/conf` mount point.